Foxe's Book of Martyrs: "The Book{s} of Martyrs"

 The majority of the editors knew Foxe's text as a martyrology.
 Taking their material primarily from the final two books of Acts and Monuments (that is, volume II of the 1570 edition), they generated derived texts that genuinely were "Book(s) of Martyrs".
 Famous scenes from Acts and Monuments, in illustrated text, were revived for each new generation.
 The earliest printed book bearing the title Book of Martyrs, however, appears to be John Taylor's edition in 1631.
 While occurring again periodically, that title was not much in use before 1750, and not regularized as the title of choice before 1850.
 The title, Foxe's Book of Martyrs (where the author's name reads as if part of the title) appears first in John Kennedy's 1840 edition, possibly as a printing error.
 (Note: The Short Title Registry of the Stationers's Company (STC) lists the first printed text by John Taylor, 1631, The Book of Martyrs (STC 23732); next appearance is in 1732, by "An Impartial Hand" (ESTC T118078); Kennedy, Foxe's Book of Martyrs, 1840, OCLC 22456257.
 'Chrolonological Bibliography' in "Reflexive Foxe: The Book of Martyrs Transformed (unpubl diss, SFU 2002); and "'Foxe' as a Methodological Response to Epistemic Challenges: The Book of Martyrs Transported, John Foxe at Home and Abroad David Loades, ed.
 (Ashgate 2004), 'Sample Bibliography' pp.253–255.)

 William Tyndale, just before being strangled and burned at the stake, cries out, "Lord, open the King of England's eyes", in woodcut from an early edition of Foxe's Book of Martyrs.

 Characterized by some scholars as "Foxe's bastards", these Foxe-derived texts have received attention as the medium through which Foxe and his ideas influenced popular consciousness.
 Nineteenth-century professionalizing scholars, who wanted to distinguish the academically significant Acts and Monuments from the derived "vulgar corruption", dismissed these later editions as expressing "narrowly evangelical Protestant piety" and as nationalistic tools produced only "to club Catholics".
 Very little, still, is known about any of these editions.
 Characterized most recently as 'Foxe', with ironic quotation marks signaling a suspect term, and also as "Foxe-in-action", these Foxe-derived texts await researchers.

 Foxe as a historian

 The author's credibility was challenged as soon as the book first appeared.
 Detractors accused Foxe of dealing falsely with the evidence, of misusing documents, and of telling partial truths.
-In every case that he could clarify, Foxe corrected errors in the second edition and third and fourth, final version (for him).